sebastianspicker/outlook-legacy-fontsize-shortcuts/README.md

 * **Slider not moving?** Use the Accessibility Inspector to confirm the number of `right` key presses needed to reach the Fonts tab.
 * **Delays too short/long?** Increase or decrease `usleep` durations to match your machine’s responsiveness.

-## Contribution

-Contributions and bug reports are welcome!
-Feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).